 Different t-bar lengths and sizes are available, so with wider t-bars you need more finish, and you have to ensure that your turns are very smooth to avoid the appearance of any mistakes.

 A lambswool applicator on a wood block is the recommended method for applying oil-based polyurethane to a hardwood floor.
 But if you’ve recently bought a lambswool applicator, be careful.
 The fibers tend to get stuck in wet finish.
 Before you put your new applicator to use, comb out the lambswool or cover it with a piece of tape and rip off the tape to get rid of any loose or stray fibers.
-Store your lambswool in mineral spirits or polyurethane.
+We recommend storing your lambswool in mineral spirits.